snifel0/dashboard/README.md

 # dashboard
-A portfolio manager web app
+A portfolio manager web app for my personal study of docker.

 ## prerequisite
 You need git and docker installed on your computer.